Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 Typically in DRLM, if a user interacted with $N$ items for a combined total of $M$ times in a time window, it results in $M$ rows of training data.
 Typically in GR, $M$ interactions are organized into one  sequence.
 In MTGR, each user-item pair has one sequence, resulting in $N$ rows of data: $\mathbb{D} = [\mathbf{U}, \mathbf{\overrightarrow{S}}, \mathbf{\overrightarrow{R}}, [\mathbf{C}, \mathbf{I}]\_1\ldots, [\mathbf{C}, \mathbf{I}]\_K]$.
 Under this user-item level data arrangement, cross features (e.g., user-item CTR) are treated as features of the candidate (the interacted item).
 In each sequence, the model can predict for multiple occurrences of the same candidate at once, reducing training costs.
 To avoid information leakage, dynamic masking is added so that user features $(\mathbf{U},  \mathbf{\overrightarrow{S}})$ are visible to all tokens, real-time interactions $\mathbf{\overrightarrow{R}}$ are only visible to later tokens, whereas candidate tokens $(\mathbf{C},\mathbf{I})$ are only visible to themselves.

-In a sense, MTGR sacrifices some efficiency for better personalization --- by making $N$ times more predictions than a typical GR, the new model can now include user-item cross features in predictions.
+Comparing with GR, MTGR sacrifices some efficiency for better personalization --- by making $N$ times more predictions than a typical GR, it can now include user-item cross features in predictions.

 ## Hybrid Generative-Discriminative Architectures

-Overhauling cascade pipelines is hard for most companies because their teams are structured around L1, L2, etc..
-Other companies have a more gentle way to reap the benefits from GM without too much disruption.
+Rather than overhauling DLRM and corresponding cascade pipelines and team structures (e.g., most companies have retrieval/L1/L2 teams), more companies chose to integrate components of Generative Recommendation into DRLM to enjoy the best of both worlds.

 ### Alibaba's GPSD and LUM
 Alibaba's GPSD is a hybrid.